Salt Lake City bids for 2nd Olympics in changed climate

 Before the IOC picks a city for 2030, it will have to choose a host for 2026 between Stockholm and the duel bid of Milan and Cortina d' Ampezzo, Italy.
 Calgary, Canada, host of the 1998 Winter Olympics, backed out after voters rejected a referendum.
 Three other cities withdrew earlier this year and Erzurum, Turkey, was eliminated last month by the IOC.

-Salt Lake City says it can host the Olympics for about $1.35 million, not including additional security costs covered by the U.S. government, relying mainly on existing venues.
-Stockholm and Milan/Cortina d' Ampezzo offer similar plans and similarly low estimates, $1.5 million.
+Salt Lake City says it can host the Olympics for about $1.35 billion, not including additional security costs covered by the U.S. government, relying mainly on existing venues.
+Stockholm and Milan/Cortina d' Ampezzo offer similar plans and similarly low estimates, $1.5 billion.

 Wallechinsky and Boykoff doubt any city can host the Olympics for that little.
 A 2016 study at Oxford University found the Olympics have the highest average cost overrun of any type of megaproject.

-Note: This story has been updated to correct the cost estimates for two bids: $1.35 billion for Salt Lake City and $1.5 billion for Stockholm and Milan/Cortina d' Ampezzo.